 - using Python and leveraging the power of the whole API,

 - through the REST API which let you interface Poppy robots with other devices or any programming language.

-As for the rest of the project, all our libraries are open source and available on GitHub.
+Info: As for the rest of the project, all our software libraries are open source (GPLv3 License) and available on GitHub.

 We developed a set of custom blocks for Poppy robots that let you send motor commands and read values from the sensors of your robot.
 This let you to directly jump into controlling and programming your without any syntax/compilation issue.
 Thanks to Snap! live interaction loop you simply have to click on a block to send its associated command to the robot.
 Snap! also naturally scales to more complex projects.